Dspil/fishing_bot/README.md

 This neural network was trained by a computer generated dataset.
 Each positive image in this dataset contains a randomly rotated, translated and scaled instance of a rotoscoped bobber in front of a randomly zoomed background (out of many captured in-game backgrounds) with added noise.
 Each negative image contains only the noised background.
 The backgrounds have random rectangles blacked out for reasons that will become obvious later.
 To detect the position of the bobber using this neural network the following algorithm is used:
 1) The neural network is applied to a sliding window with a fairly large size to find the general area of the bobber.
 2) The window with the highest probability is then split through its max length axis to two or three parts.
-Only one of these parts is alternatingly kept while the others are blackened out.
-The product of this process is passed through the network to locate the sub window in which the bobber lies.
+Only one of these parts is alternatingly kept, while the others are blackened out.
+The products of this process is passed through the network to locate the subwindow in which the bobber lies.
-3) If the dimentions of the sub window are small enough, the proccess terminates, else we repeat step 2.
+3) If the dimensions of the subwindow are small enough, the process terminates, else we repeat step 2 to the subwindow.

 ## Authors